PrefectHQ/prefect/docs/tutorials/deployments.md

 Remember that:

-- We specified the `test` work queue when building the deployment files.
+- We specified the `test` work queue when creating the deployment.
 - The agent is configured to pick up work from the `test` work queue, so it will execute flow runs from the `log-flow/log-simple` deployment (and any others that also point at this queue).

 ## Run the deployment locally